Jeremiah 21:6

 1. Jeremiah

-A prophet called by God to deliver messages of warning and hope to the people of Judah.
-His ministry spanned the reigns of several kings, including Zedekiah.
+A prophet called by God to deliver messages of judgment and hope to the people of Judah.
+His ministry spanned the reigns of several kings, including Zedekiah, during whose reign this prophecy was given.

 4. Babylonian Siege